Filter Results (282)

 Considerations when purchasing membership management software

-- Mobile access: Consumers spend more time on their mobile phones than ever before and having a mobile-accessible member portal can provide an edge over other organizations and help with member acquisition and retention.
+- Mobile access: Consumers spend more time on their mobile phones than ever before and having a mobile-accessible member portal can provide an edge over other organisations and help with member acquisition and retention.
 A mobile application allows members to communicate and see updates on the go.
 If this is a priority for your members, be sure that the product you select offers mobile access.

 Relevant membership management software trends

-- Artificial intelligence is improving membership retention: Artificial intelligence (AI) can be used to identify patterns and trends that can help an organization identify issues with customer retention.
+- Artificial intelligence is improving membership retention: Artificial intelligence (AI) can be used to identify patterns and trends that can help an organisation identify issues with customer retention.
 For instance, Silverbear collaborated with Microsoft to work on a framework that uses AI to facilitate membership renewal predictions and provide insights into membership retention trends.